transcendental-software/csc-397-595-docs/docs/07-proxylab.md

 ### 5.2.
 Proxy to remote server

 As soon as the *headers* are over (after the empty line) and before reading the POST payload, the proxy should connect to the remote server as with GET.
 Once the connection is established, the proxy should forward `Content-Length` bytes from the client to the server.
-The proxy *should not try* to read from the server until all of the client’s payload is sent to the server, except if you are implementing the corresponding bonus using `poll(2)`.
+The proxy *should not try* to read from the server until all of the client’s payload is sent to the server.

 ### 5.3.
 Remote server back to client